Gadubanud: Blanket Bay massacre

 Smythe, whose deeds of violence were to assume notorious proportions among settlers, decided to retaliate and, on returning to Melbourne, organized an expedition to return to the Otways, picking up several Wathaurong in Geelong in August 1846.
 According to Bruce Pascoe, he had been given a mandate by Latrobe simply to arrest the suspected culprit, Meenee Meenee, a Gadubanud warrior, the only one whose name is known, with a reputation for vigorously defending territory from intruders.
-The party, which included several Wathaurung people, came across seven Gadubanud at the mouth of the Aire River (whose estuary was known as Gunuwarra (swan) in the Gadubanud language) on Blanket Bay and murdered them.
+The party, which included several Wathaurung people, came across seven Gadubanud at the mouth of the Aire River (whose estuary was known as Gunuwarra (swan) in the Gadubanud language) near Glenaire and murdered them.
 A report of the massacre was published in The Argus of 1 September 1846.
 From this time, nothing more is reported of the Gadubanud in colonial records, apart from a couple of newspaper articles that recalled the incident with some contradictory details.

 One such story is by Aldo Massola who detailed the following account:

 'In 1848 one of two survivors, a woman who then lived in Warrnambool, told the story: One of the white men had interfered with a lubra, and her husband had killed the aggressor.
 The Black Police had come shortly after and had shot down indiscriminately the whole of her group, about twenty men, women and children.
 She and another lubra were only slightly wounded, and hid themselves in the scrub until the attackers left the scene of the massacre.
 As far as she knew they were the only survivors.'